Loop Architecture

 Specification → JSON schema → Full example →

-$ looparch init your-org # scaffold an architecture
+$ loopmanager init your-org # scaffold an architecture

-$ looparch validate your-org.looparch.yaml # schema + lint
+$ loopmanager validate your-org.loopmanager.yaml # schema + lint

-$ looparch publish your-org.looparch.yaml # → Claude Code routines
+$ loopmanager sync your-org.loopmanager.yaml # → Claude Code routines

-$ looparch import ./my-project # ← existing routines back to YAML
+$ loopmanager sync ./my-project --from-claude # ← reverse: routines back to YAML

 CLI reference →